 Did you know that there are states that allow you to skip paying taxes on your back to school supplies?
 Don’t just think of pencils and pens but I am talking about laptops and clothing as well.

 Simply click BACK TO SCHOOL TAX-FREE WEEKENDS to see if your state is participating as well as the date.

 I have a serious love/hate relationship with Amazon.
 I love finding all the supplies but I hate seeing the money come out of my account.
 I have even suffered from a term I heard recently called “Amazonesia”.
 Its when you have offered so many things that you have no idea whats showing up at your door.

 If you are on Amazon, you better be on their prime list.
 Why?
 They have Prime Day!!!
 It’s fantastic.
 Think Boxing Day sized discounts in July!!
 I am giddy thinking about it and you should be too.
 So start writing a list of homeschool supplies and stalk that site.
 I will even give you a heads up if you are in our new Facebook Homeschool Group.

 Did you know that there are stores that will give you a discount for being a homeschool teacher?
 Simply check to see if they have the program available.
 My favorites are Apple and Adobe.

 7) Digital Curriculum

-If you love the instant gratification of having your curriculum, then you should check out the Build Your Bundle sale hat happens yearly.
-This year I was able to snag our Geography curricula and I am so excited to start using it in August.
+If you love the instant gratification of having your curriculum, then you should check out the Build Your Bundle sale that happens yearly.
+Last year I was able to snag our Geography curricula and I am so excited to start using it in August.

 8) Your Library